 Dicloxacillin therapy has not been associated with serum enzyme elevations during treatment but has been linked to rare instances of clinically apparent, cholestatic hepatitis.
-The typical time to onset is 1 to 6 weeks and the pattern of serum enzyme elevations is usually cholestatic, although cases with a mixed pattern have also been described.
+The typical time to onset is 1 to 6 weeks and the pattern of serum enzyme elevations is usually cholestatic, although cases with a mixed pattern have also been described (Case 1).
 The injury usually presents with jaundice and pruritus.
 Fever, rash and eosinophlia can occur but are not prominent and autoantibodies are rarely detected.
 A similar pattern of injury occurs more frequently with flucloxacillin (also called floxacillin) and cloxacillin, oral isoxazolyl penicillins similar in structure and activity to dicloxacillin but never approved for use or available in the United States.
 Similar cholestatic hepatitis arising 1 to 6 weeks after starting therapy occurs with other penicillins.

 The cause of the idiosyncratic, cholestatic hepatitis following dicloxacillin therapy is not known.
 Allergic manifestations (rash, fever and eosinophilia) are not common and the liver injury is usually not accompanied by signs or symptoms of penicillin hypersensitivity.
 However, the rapid recurrence of injury with re-exposure suggests a hypersensitivity mechanism perhaps in response to the beta lactam ring.
 Injury occurs more frequently in older patients.
 Too few cases of dicloxacillin hepatotoxicity have been reported to comment on possible HLA associations, such as the link to HLA-B*5701 which has been made to flucloxacin.